Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 C, on the other hand, allows the basic types to be mixed in expressions.
 We can combine integers, floating-point numbers, and even characters in a single expression.
 The C compiler may then have to generate instructions that convert some operands to different types so that the hardware will be able to evaluate the expression.
 If we add a 16-bit `short` and a 32-bit `int`, for example, the compiler will arrange for the `short` value to be converted to 32 bits.
 If we add an `int` and a `float`, the compiler will arrange for the `int` to be converted to `float` format.
 This conversion is a little more complicated, since `int` and `float` values are stored in different ways.

-Because the compiler handles these conversions automatically, without the programmer’s involvement, they’re known as ***implicit conversions***.
+Because the compiler handles these conversions automatically, without the programmer's involvement, they're known as ***implicit conversions***.
 C also allows the programmer to perform ***explicit conversions***, using the cast operator.
 I'll discuss implicit conversions first, postponing explicit conversions until later in the section.
 Unfortunately, the rules for performing implicit conversions are somewhat complex, primarily because C has so many different arithmetic types.

 Implicit conversions are performed in the following situations:

-- When the operands in an arithmetic or logical expression don’t have the same type.
+- When the operands in an arithmetic or logical expression don't have the same type.
 (C performs what are known as the ***usual arithmetic*** conversions.)
-When the type of the expression on the right side of an assignment doesn’t match the type of the variable on the left side.
+When the type of the expression on the right side of an assignment doesn't match the type of the variable on the left side.
 - When the type of an argument in a function call doesn't match the type of the corresponding parameter.
-- When the type of the expression in a `return` statement doesn’t match the function’s return type.
+- When the type of the expression in a `return` statement doesn't match the function's return type.

-We’ll discuss the first two cases now and save the others for Chapter 9.
+We'll discuss the first two cases now and save the others for Chapter 9.

 ### 7.4.1 The Usual Arithmetic Conversions

 The usual arithmetic conversions are applied to the operands of most binary operators, including the arithmetic, relational, and equality operators.
-For example, let’s say that `f` has type `float` and `i` has type `int`.
+For example, let's say that `f` has type `float` and `i` has type `int`.
 The usual arithmetic conversions will be applied to the operands in the expression `f + i`, because their types aren't the same.
-Clearly it’s safer to convert `i` to type `float` (matching `f`’s type) rather than convert `f` to type `int` (matching `i`’s type).
+Clearly it's safer to convert `i` to type `float` (matching `f`'s type) rather than convert `f` to type `int` (matching `i`'s type).
 An integer can always be converted to `float`: the worst that can happen is a minor loss of precision.
 Converting a floating-point number to `int`, on the other hand, would cost us the fractional part of the number.
 Worse still, we'd get a completely meaningless result if the original number were larger than the largest possible integer or smaller than the smallest integer.

 <span class="QandA"></span>